 RONDO THEME (A’)

-makes an artful turn back to D major in the reiterations of the
+orchestra makes an artful turn back to D major in the

-response begins as before, but quickly takes a detour with fragments
+orchestral response begins as before, but quickly takes a

-to the Second Contrasting Theme, the flutes,
+transition to the Second Contrasting Theme, the flutes,

 SECOND CONTRASTING THEME (C)--G